SeaQL/seaql.github.io/SeaORM/docs/03-migration/01-setting-up-migration.md

     └── main.rs                             # Migrator CLI, for running manually
 ```

-Note that if you setup the migration directory directly within a Git repository, a `.gitignore` file will also be created
+Note that if you setup the migration directory directly within a Git repository, a `.gitignore` file will also be created.

 ## Workspace Structure